Part 1: Disassembly

 Removing the Gears

 Use a 1/16” hex wrench to loosen the set screw in the top of the motor shaft (protruding through the pinion gear at the rear).
-Push the pinion gear down and remove the pin.
+Push the pinion gear down and remove the drive pin.
 Lift off the pinion gear and spring.
 Note that there is a small metal washer on top of the spring, and a larger metal washer sitting on top of a felt washer under the spring.

 Remove the split pin and washer from the top of the gear with the holes in it.